Tony Romo Trade Rumors: Cowboys Visit With Former Browns QB To Replace Romo

 The longtime quarterback spent his first four seasons with the Arizona Cardinals, then jumped to the Oakland Raiders, Carolina Panthers, Tampa Bay Bucs, and finally, the Browns for the past few seasons.
 For his career, McCown has racked up 14,242 yards passing and 79 touchdowns, but also 69 interceptions on his 1,254-for-2,121 completed passes.
 Still, he would provide a decent backup for when Romo finally moves on from his longtime team.

-As for when Romo will do that, it’s not known, but some feel it may be on the way with free agency coming up.
+As of when Romo will do that, it’s not known, but some feel it may be on the way with free agency coming up.
 While a trade is still possible, it seems more likely that the team will simply release Tony Romo, allowing him to choose the franchise he wants to play for the most.
 The team that seems to be the frontrunner is the Denver Broncos, who have a strong interest in adding Romo, while he seems to prefer that as his destination.
 Other possibilities mentioned over the past weeks and months have included the Arizona Cardinals, Kansas City Chiefs, and Houston Texas.

 However, it seems that Romo would not play for a franchise located in the same state as his former team.
 Additionally, Romo and Cowboys’ owner Jerry Jones have an “implied agreement” that Romo won’t play for a team that could affect Dallas’ chances of reaching the Super Bowl in the NFC playoffs.